 tiCrypt-file storage service.

 In tiCrypt Vault, the file content is broken into 8MB chunks, each encrypted independently using the file key.
-The size of such chunks is 8MB+64Bytes on disk (unless they are the last, incomplete chunk ).
+The size of such chunks is 8MB+64Bytes on disk (unless they are the last, incomplete chunk).
 The extra 64Bytes contain the IV (initialization vector for AES encryption).
 For each file, the chunks are numbered from 0 onwards.
-Based on the file ID, the chunks are stored in a directory structure, visible only to the tiCrypt backend (preferably not to the VM hosts).
-The location of the storage can be configured in the configuration file of the
+The chunks are stored in a directory structure based on the file ID, visible only to the tiCrypt backend (preferably not to the VM hosts).
+The storage location can be configured in the configuration file of the

-Without the decryption keys that only users can recover, the content of the chunk files is completely indecipherable.
+Without the decryption keys that only users can recover, the content of the chunk files is entirely indecipherable.
 It is safe to back up these files using any method (including non-encrypted backup, cloud, etc).
-The strong encryption coupled with the unavailability of the key to even administrators ensures that this content can be replicated outside the secure environment from a compliance point of view.unavailability of the key to even administrators, ensures that from a compliance point of view, this content can be replicated outside the secure environment.
+The strong encryption, coupled with the unavailability of the key to even administrators, ensures that this content can be replicated outside the secure environment from a compliance point of view.
+The unavailability of the key to even administrators ensures that from a compliance point of view, this content can be replicated outside the secure environment.

 tiCrypt Encrypted Drives in Libvirt